yitsushi/go-misskey/docs/patterns-and-structure.md

 ## Testing

 Right now, testing is kind of useless, but still has some value.
-Especially if we want to extend or change something and we want to be sure everything is working as intended.
+Especially if we want to extend or change something, and we want to be sure everything is working as intended.
 For the endpoint itself, there is a Mock server.
-For Validation, we can simply create a new Request and call the Validate function and check for errors.
-The endpoint function test does not check for validation errors, it will make a valid request always as all validation tests are tested separately.
+For validation, we can simply create a new Request and call the Validate function and check for errors.
+The endpoint function test does not check for validation errors.
+It will make a valid always make a valid request as all validation tests are tested separately.
 For testing, we are using real responses from the server in fixture files.
-They are living under the service directory (see any of the services, there is a fixtures directory with files in it).
+They are living under the service directory (see any of the services, there is a `fixtures` directory with json payload files in it).

 Each endpoint has a full example in their test file.